Here’s a chance for your school to plan ahead before entries open once again for the ABP Angus Youth Challenge in September 2019:

 Becoming a finalist means benefitting from a comprehensive farm to fork skills development experience with one of Europe’s leading integrated agri-businesses as well as financial rewards for both them and their school.

 You do not have to live on a farm to take part.
-Finalists so far have come from towns and cities such as Belfast Royal Academy, St Louis Grammar Ballymena and the Royal Belfast Academical Institution as well as rural schools such as Aughnacloy College and Fivemiletown College.
+Finalists so far have come from towns and cities, from schools such as Belfast Royal Academy, St Louis Grammar Ballymena and the Royal Belfast Academical Institution as well as rural schools such as Aughnacloy College and Fivemiletown College.

 - Watch the short video below to hear what some of them have to say about the benefits